jonrau1/AWS-ComplianceMachineDontStop/README.md

 ## Next Steps
 This Proof of Value is only a small step towards an excellent Security Posture for your AWS Accounts.
 A Multitude of other Security, Identity & Compliance solutions are available to complement the above deployed Services, such as WAF, Macie, SSO, Directory Services, ACM, Secrets Manager, Cognito and Firewall Manager.
 The proper privacy-by-design and security-by-design for Software Development, Application Lifecycle and Architecture must be also be followed to ensure a hardened state, which this PoV does not supply.

+### Modifications to Deployment
+- Add AWS-Managed / Custom Config Rules to your AWS Config Setup
+- Add Customer Providers into Security Hub / GuardDuty from Marketplace
+- Attach SNS Topic to your Inspector Assessment Target Group (Terraform does not yet support this)

 ### High-Level Reading
 - https://aws.amazon.com/architecture/well-architected/